 - 1. The tilt sensor has already been initialized when deliver the vehicle from factory. - 2.
 Initialize vehicle tilt if the tilt sensor figure or vehicle tilt is not horizontal in the flatland.
-Equipment > Tilt Setting - 3.
+Vehicle set up > Initialize vehicle tilt - 3.
 You must set tilt in the flatland since this is a horizontal set up. - 4.
 If tilt sensor for mast is mounted (optional), locates the mast vertically. - 5.
 Mast maximum angle depends on the vehicle.